Advocacy, Housing

 Access to affordable housing in the Northern Rivers was already at crisis point before the floods with 1 in 25 of the state’s social housing waiting list applicants being in the area.

-With risks of natural disasters increasing due to climate change, there is a strong need for a well-planned and better co-ordinated response to meeting people’s housing needs post-disaster, and building a more resilient system.
+With risks of natural disasters increasing due to climate change, there is a strong need for a well-planned and better co-ordinated response to meeting people’s housing needs post-disaster, and building a more resilient regional housing system.

 “The report highlights the need to urgently build social and affordable housing in areas of acute housing need like the Northern Rivers.
 Before the flood, we were facing an absolute housing and homelessness crisis, with rents and rough sleeping rates well above those of most capital cities.
 Climate change events like this highlight an urgent need for government to invest in resilient housing for communities across regional Australia,” Social Futures CEO, Tony Davies, said